 All medical decisions are coordinated and rendered by qualified physicians and licensed staff unhindered by fiscal or administrative concerns.
-Molina and its delegated contractors do not use incentive arrangements to reward the restriction of medical care to Members.
+Molina and its delegated contractors don't use incentive arrangements to reward the restriction of medical care or behavioral health care to members.

-Molina requires that all utilization-related decisions regarding Member coverage and/or services are based solely on appropriateness of care and service and existence of coverage.
-Molina does not specifically reward Practitioners or other individuals for issuing denials of coverage or care.
-And, Molina does not receive financial incentives or other types of compensation to encourage decisions that result in underutilization.
+Molina requires that all utilization-related decisions regarding member coverage and/or services are based solely on appropriateness of care and service and existence of coverage.
+Molina doesn't specifically reward practitioners or other individuals for issuing denials of coverage or care.
+Molina doesn't receive financial incentives or other types of compensation to encourage decisions that result in underutilization.